airportyh/fun-lang/src/README.md

 ## Generator

-The code generator is implemented in `generator.js`.
+The Fun code generator is implemented in `generator.js`.
 The entry point is the exported `generateCode(ast)` function.
 The return value of the function is a string containing JavaScript code.
 Similarly to the checker, it recursively iterates the AST, but instead of checking for mistakes, it generates the